 The following examples merely scratch the surface of what will be possible with these tools in providing resources for open-source development communities to protect their processes and government, and representatives of user organizations to assess the likelihood that the codebase has been compromised and by whom.
 They show that data produced by the open-source development process confirm and deepen understanding of the Russian cyber ecosystem that was developed through traditional open-source research methods.
-The methodology can be applied to other cyber ecosystems, as the research team has already done with respect to China.450
+The methodology can be applied to other cyber ecosystems, as the research team has already done with respect to China.444

-Based on the analysis of contributions to the Linux kernel, an individual by the name of Alexander Popov is one of the top Russian contributors.
-Popov works at Positive Technologies, the U.S.-sanctioned cybersecurity company that defensively and offensively supports the Russian intelligence community.
+Based on the analysis of contributions to the Linux kernel, one of the top Russian contributors works at Positive Technologies, the U.S.-sanctioned cybersecurity company that defensively and offensively supports the Russian intelligence community.
 Positive Technologies also runs conferences that the Russian FSB and GRU use to recruit hackers.